Step One > Foundational: Educate & Inform

 Given that ‘Amazon’ was already taken, Joe and his team dubbed this initiative after the 2nd longest river in the world Project Nile.

-We invite you to check out the whole webinar in which Joe outlines in further detail, the steps taken and the critical interactions as IEWC established their ‘Foundation’ education and understanding with their senior management.
-It's critical that the message was not ‘softened’ and the stakes were acknowledged as strategic and critical.
+In the webinar Joe outlined in further detail the steps taken and the critical interactions needed as IEWC established their ‘Foundation’ education and understanding with their senior management.
+It was critical that the message was not ‘softened’ and the stakes were acknowledged as strategic and critical.
 “We see that there will be two different companies in our industry in 5 years,” Joe Crum pointed out to his board, “those who are highly digitally capable and those who are heading out of business.”
 This level of urgency set the tone with which IEWC jumped into the subsequent phases of Digital Strategy development and we'll talk in further detail about these steps into some additional blogs to be posted soon.